Narayana108/vedic_knowledge/Yuga_Dharma.md

 KulArnava Tantram,Chapter 15,Verse 3.

+- **Brihan-naradiya Purana**

+harer nama harer nama, harer namaiva kevalam;
+kalau nasty eva nasty eva, nasty eva gatir anyatha.

+*For spiritual progress in this Age of Kali which is full of quarrel and hypocrisy, there is  no alternative, there is no alternative, there is no alternative to the Holy Name, the Holy  Name, the Holy Name of the Lord.* - 38.126

+- **Sri Caitanya-caritamrta**

+kali-kale nama-rupe krsna-avatara
+nama baite haya sarva-jagat-nistara
+*In this Age of Kali, the Holy Name of the Lord, the Hare Krishna Maha-mantra, is the  incarnation of Lord Krishna.
+Simply by chanting the Holy Name, one associates with the  Lord directly.
+Anyone who does this is certainly delivered.* - Adi-lila 17.22-26

+- **Caitanya Bhagavan**

+ataeva kali-yuga nama-yajna sara ara kona dharma kaile nahi haya para

+*Therefore the essence of all religious principles in the Age of Kali is the sacrifice of  chanting the Hare Krishna Maha-mantra...* - Adi-khanda 14.1.39

 - **Bhagavad Gita**

+*Of sacrifices I am the chanting of My Holy Names.* - 10.52

 *Whoever knows Me as the Supreme Personality of Godhead, without doubting, is the knower of everything.
 He therefore engages himself in full devotional service to Me, O son of Bharata.*- 15.19